People may have a fever, headache, or seizures, and they may feel sleepy, numb, or confused.

 An autoimmune encephalitis may also develop if the immune system produces antibodies that attack proteins on the surface of nerve cells called N-methyl-d-aspartate (NMDA) receptors.
 The resulting encephalitis is called anti-NMDA receptor encephalitis.
 Some evidence suggests that anti-NMDA receptor encephalitis is a more common type of encephalitis than was previously thought.
 It occasionally develops after encephalitis due to the herpes simplex virus, even when that encephalitis was successfully treated.

-Rarely, people with COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by a newly identified coronavirus officially named SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China... read more develop what appears to be encephalitis.
+Rarely, people with COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more develop what appears to be encephalitis.
 (COVID-19 is caused by the newly identified severe acute respiratory syndrome coronavirus, or SARS-CoV2.)
 This encephalitis may be caused by the virus that enters and affects the brain.
 But it may also be an autoimmune or a partly autoimmune reaction.